Images and logos have to be color reduced in order to be knitted. See settings & options explained below.

 - Click one of the color buttons to select color.
 In the sample here, blue should be selected, otherwise there will be no blue in the design.

 - the number of colors is limited, so focus on the main colors and check which colors are needed.

-- for photos, best practice is to pick one light, one medium and one dark color, so gradients in the photo can be displayed.
+- For photos, pick one light, one medium and one dark color, so gradients in the photo can be displayed.

-- if original colors are too close together: pick colors with more distinction to get a good color reduction, and replace later with actually desired colors
+- if original colors are too close together, the automatic might not "see" them correctly.
+Upload the design in more contrasting colors, or pick colors with more contrast to get a good color reduction, and choose actual knitting colors later.

 Solid / pixeled color reduction

 Pixeled color reduction tries to emulate colors to get closer to them.
 As there is no blue selected, it is emulated by green with red pixel in it.

 So emulating colors is usually good for photos or gradients.